Sydney Transport with Opal Card

 Opal card charges are capped at AUD$15 a day (child/concession AUD$7.50) and AUD$60 a week (child/concession AUD$30).
 You can use the Opal card almost everywhere.
 Use it to travel Sydney by bus, train, ferry and light rail (tram).
 It doesn’t cover special event buses.

-It’s also cheaper than single or TravelTen tickets.
+It’s much cheaper than buying single tickets.
 With the Opal card you can travel on more than one bus, train or ferry provided you transfer within 60 minutes from the time you first tapped on (within 130 minutes for the Manly ferry).

 Which Opal Card is Right for Me?